bluesky/tiled/docs/source/how-to/direct-client.md

 typically operate using HTTP over TCP.
 But in some situations it can be convenient to access a Catalog's data more directly in Python.
 Such as:

-* You only care about accessing the data from Python, and you don't want to pay for transporting it through the network from service to client.
+* You only care about accessing the data from Python, you don't care about enforcing any access controls (the user is trusted), and you don't want to pay for transporting the data through the network from service to client.
 * You are developing or debugging, and you'd like exceptions from the service to be raised directly in the client process.

-In this case, you can run the service and the client in the same process.
-There are a couple ways to do this.
+In these situations, you may run the service and the client in the same process.

 ## From a (service-side) Catalog instance